Jewels of Mary I

-An inventory of the jewels of Mary I of England, known as Princess Mary or the Lady Mary in the years 1542 to 1546, was kept by her lady in waiting Mary Finch.
+An inventory of the jewels of Queen Mary I of England, known as Princess Mary or the Lady Mary in the years 1542 to 1546, was kept by her lady in waiting Mary Finch.
 The manuscript is now held by the British Library.
 It was published by Frederic Madden in 1831.
 Some pieces are listed twice.
 The British Library also has an inventory of the jewels she inherited on coming to the throne in 1553.

 Initial letters and gold crosses

 Mary's mother, Catherine of Aragon died in 1536, and bequeathed Mary a gold collar or necklace which she had brought from Spain in 1501.
 It had a gold cross which contained, according to Eustace Chapuys, a relic of the True Cross.
 Thomas Cromwell ordered that the cross be sent to him.
 Chapuys reported that Cromwell returned it to Mary after finding its gold content was low and, as a Protestant, he had no use for the relic.

 Princess Mary, by Lucas Horenbout, depicted with a diamond cross pendant.